coralogix/cx-api-alerts/doc/intro.md

 ## Overview

-This document outlines coralogix's V3 Alerts API.
+This document outlines Coralogix's V3 Alerts API.
 It is fully backward compatible with the previous versions, it is much more simple and is designed to be more user-friendly. furthermore as this uses protobuf, this can be used with clients that supports autocomplete ( like Postman's GRPC ).

 ### Prerequisites